TheCommishDeuce/TPDB_JellyfinPosterManager/README.md

 - High-quality preview images
 - Queue items for guided manual poster selection
 - Select posters for immediate upload or queue selections for bulk upload
-- Browse series seasons and matching TPDb poster sets when available
+- Browse series seasons, current season artwork, and matching TPDb poster sets when available
+- Override the TPDb entry page when a search result needs a manual correction

 ### 🛡️ **Protected Items**
 - Mark individual Jellyfin items as protected so Auto-Get will skip them